NathanPJF/training-lessons/exercises/# Exercise 5: CSS.md

 **Shipping notice**

   - color of #852929
-  - CSS class specified to accompany a paragraph tag
+  - CSS selector should read "any paragraph tag with this class"

 **Images**